juanpablos/GNN-logic/README.md

 # GNN-logic

-Code for de paper .....
+Code for the paper Logical Expressiveness of Graph Neural Networks

 ## Install